OlympusDAO/olympus-docs/docs/overview/00_intro.md

 # What is Olympus Protocol?

 Olympus is a protocol on the Ethereum blockchain with the goal of establishing OHM as a crypto-native reserve currency.
-It operates by way of autonomous and dynamic monetary policy, with market operations supported by the Olympus Treasury as a core component of the protocol.
+It conducts autonomous and dynamic monetary policy, with market operations supported by the protocol-owned Olympus Treasury.

-OHM serves a need in the market between fiat stablecoins and volatile crypto assets, providing relative stability and scalability underpinned by the protocol’s Range Bound Stability (“RBS”) system.
-RBS is the major implementation of Olympus’ autonomous monetary policy.
+OHM serves a need in the market gap between fiat stablecoins and volatile crypto assets, providing relative stability and scalability underpinned by the protocol’s Range Bound Stability (“RBS”) system.
+RBS is the flagship system of Olympus’ autonomous monetary policy.

 ## What are reserve currencies designed to achieve?